AmirUCR/FUGUE/README.md

 # FUGUE / Fungal Universe Genome Unification Engine

 This repository contains instructions and scripts that allow you to download genomes, CDS, and proteomes for more than 2,000 fungal species used in ALLEGRO.
-It also contains instructions for running orthology analysis to find the orthologs to the seven genes of interest in _Saccharomyces cerevisiae_.

 ## Prerequisites
 1. First, download Miniconda [https://docs.conda.io/en/main/miniconda.html](https://docs.conda.io/en/main/miniconda.html)